 Because parenting classes and other required programs are rarely available in detention facilities, visits and phone calls are even more important in demonstrating that you want to maintain a relationship with your children.
 Detainees are allowed to have visits from their children in accordance with the detention center's visiting rules.
 Each center may have slightly different rules for visitation.
 Some may allow contact visits where you are in the same room with your children.
 Others may only allow non-contact visits, where you visit with your children through video or glass.
 Read the visitation section in your detainee handbook or ask ICE or detention center staff for assistance.
 If the facility where you are held does not normally allow contact visits, talk to ICE and detention center staff and tell them that visitation is an important part of your efforts to get your children back.
 Ask if they would make a special exception to allow you to have contact visits with your children.
-It may be helpful to mention the ICE detained parents directive when making this request.
-If you are not able to arrange these by working with ICE and detention center staff, you may call the ICE Detention Reporting and Information Line (DRIL) at 888-351-4024 (9116# from detention), or have a relative or friend contact either the ICE Field Office in the area where you are being detained or ICE Headquarters.
+It may be helpful to mention the ICE directive on "Facilitating Parental Interests in the Course of Civil Immigration Enforcement Activities" when making this request.
+If you are not able to arrange these by working with ICE and detention center staff, you may call the ICE Community and Detainee Helpline at 1-888-351-4024, or have a ---- [For information about how to contact the Field Office or relative or friend contact either the ICE Field Office in the area where Headquarters, see Appendix A.] you are being detained or ICE Headquarters.
+In most detention centers, you have to write the name, date of birth and social security number of each visitor on a visitor request list.
+This includes the child welfare caseworker and anyone who may be escorting your children to visit you.
+The detention center then checks the names in its security system before approving them for visitation.
+Only people who have immigration status in the U.S. should enter an immigration detention center.
+People without immigration status who try to enter a detention center risk being detained and put into deportation proceedings.
+Those who have legal status but have a criminal record for a violent or drug-related charge should check with an immigration lawyer before attempting to enter a detention center as they could also be detained and, if not a U.S. citizen, be put into deportation proceedings.
+Make sure you allow enough time between requesting visitor approval and the day of the actual visit for the detention center to do its security check.
+It may take several weeks for the background checks to clear.